CEO Update, March 2018

-In the past weeks, the modum team has de-risked the mass production process of our electronic components by successfully testing the automated, end-of-line test and inspection tool at our manufacturer’s site.
+In the past weeks, the Modum team has de-risked the mass production process of our electronic components by successfully testing the automated, end-of-line test and inspection tool at our manufacturer’s site.
 In this first production run we achieved an excellent first-pass yield.
-The last steps to introduce into production will be an automated process for secure commissioning, housing integration and labeling of the loggers.
+The last steps to introduce into production will be an automated process for secure commissioning, housing integration, and labelling of the loggers.
 We are optimistic that the line will be finalized soon and capable of ramping-up during the next production run.
-This is a major accomplishment and I am happy to report that we have, so far, met all of the hardware manufacturing goals and benchmarks that we have outlined in the modum whitepaper.
+This is a major accomplishment and I am happy to report that we have, so far, met all of the hardware manufacturing goals and benchmarks that we have outlined in the Modum whitepaper.

 Reflecting on our partnerships

 Reflecting on partnerships has become a valuable process both with our collaborators and internally.
 Since our first pilots, we have tried to maximize input and learning; more recently, throughout integration projects, our team has been working in direct response to a regular feedback loop with our partners.
 As we are making process with the product, our focus is starting to include operations and business aspects of our application as well.
 This shift marks another step forward in our development: moving from developing technologies to integrating them.